GabeScott/standard-works-vault/General Conference/1974 October - My Personal Hall of Fame.md

 “Fear not: for, behold, I bring you good tidings of great joy, which shall be to all people.

-“For unto you is born this day in the city of David a Saviour, which is Christ the Lord.”
-(Luke 2:10–11.)
+“For unto you is born this day in the city of David a Saviour, which is Christ the Lord.” ([[Luke 2.10|Luke 2:10–11]][[Luke 2.11|]].)

-This same Jesus “grew, and waxed strong in spirit, filled with wisdom: and the grace of God was upon him.”
-(Luke 2:40.)
+This same Jesus “grew, and waxed strong in spirit, filled with wisdom: and the grace of God was upon him.” ([[Luke 2.40|Luke 2:40]].)
 Baptized of John in the river known as Jordan, he commenced his official ministry to men.
 To the sophistry of Satan, Jesus turned his back.
 To the duty designated by his Father, he turned his face, pledged his heart, and gave his life.
 And what a sinless, selfless, noble, and divine life it was.
 Jesus labored.
 Jesus loved.
 Jesus served.
 Jesus wept.
 Jesus healed.
 Jesus taught.
 Jesus testified.
 On a cruel cross, Jesus died.
 From a borrowed sepulchre, Jesus came forth to eternal life.

 The name—Jesus of Nazareth—the only name under heaven given among men whereby we must be saved, has singular place and honored distinction in our Hall of Fame.